Black Tea Benefits, Nutrition Facts and How to Prepare - Dr. Axe

 When you steep black tea, you allow the flavor of the tea to infuse the hot water.
 The more steep time, the more intense the flavor and vice versa.

-Scientists say that you shouldn’t steep your black tea for any less than two minutes, but a large majority of tea drinkers don’t wait for even that small amount of time.
+Scientists say that you shouldn’t steep your black tea for any fewer than two minutes, but a large majority of tea drinkers don’t wait for even that small amount of time.

 Plus, many people drink their tea immediately, which means they get a less flavorful, less antioxidant-rich, very weak brew.
 To get the most black tea benefits, you definitely want to allow ample steeping time.